dart-lang/language/working/0723-static-extensions/feature-specification-variant1.md

 At first, we establish some sanity requirements for a static extension declaration by specifying several errors.

-A compile-time error occurs if the on-class of a static extension does not resolve to an enum declaration or a declaration of a class, a mixin, a mixin class, or an extension type.
+A compile-time error occurs if the on-declaration of a static extension does not resolve to an enum declaration or a declaration of a class, a mixin, a mixin class, or an extension type.

 A compile-time error occurs if a static extension has an on-clause of the form `on C` where `C` denotes a generic class and no type arguments are